- Mission, Vision, Strategic Directions and Values

 3. Campus Threat Assessment Coordinator

-Employees designated as Threat Assessment Coordinators are appointed by the Vice President and Campus Director, report to the Dean of Student Services.
+Employees designated as Threat Assessment Coordinators are appointed by the Vice President and Campus Director, report to the Dean of Student Affairs.
 They serve as the first point of contact for students or employees who want to report a threat or concern for campus safety or an individual’s safety.
 Threat Assessment Coordinators work with the Campus Chief of Public Safety in the initial review and investigation of such reports, and are responsible for gathering and analyzing information needed for threat assessment and intervention purposes as set forth in the College Threat Assessment and Behavioral Intervention Policy.
 Threat Assessment Coordinators shall also provide administrative support and coordination of Threat Assessment Team activities and shall actively participate in a committee charged with the development of best practices and protocols for college-wide implementation of the College’s Threat Assessment and Behavior Intervention Policy, which shall include, but shall not be limited to, creating forms for the documentation of reports, investigations, and intervention/management plans; researching and recommending a college-wide database and other tools to share relevant information and track at-risk students across campuses; reviewing and recommending revisions to the College’s existing policies and guidelines as appropriate; coordinating college-wide training opportunities; and such other related duties as directed.
 These appointments are in addition to their regular employment assignments/accountabilities.
 The assignments of the regular position of those who also serve as the Campus Threat Assessment Coordinator are reduced as designated by the appropriate Dean/Director and Campus Director.
 Campus Threat Assessment Coordinator appointments are in addition to regular employment assignments/accountabilities.
-Campus Threat Assessment Coordinators are appointed by and serve at the pleasure of the Vice President and Campus Director and report to the Dean of Student Services.
+Campus Threat Assessment Coordinators are appointed by and serve at the pleasure of the Vice President and Campus Director and report to the Dean of Student Affairs.
 The annual salary supplement shall be $2,000.
 (Position and supplement approved by Board of Trustees, 9/15/09)

 R. ADMINISTRATIVE INTERN